 Resources for internships:

-- Handshake (login using your MU logins and gain access to recruiting companies and agencies, looking to place Marquette students and graduates), part of MU Career Services.
+- Handshake (login using your full Marquette email address and password and gain access to recruiting companies and agencies, looking to place Marquette students and graduates), part of MU Career Services.

 - Biomedical Sciences CAIC Internship Program (Contact Dr. Makky)